fjwright/Run-REDUCE-0/UserGuide.md

 an executable command filename and a sequence of up to 5 command arguments.
 (It would be easy to increase this limit, but I hope 5 arguments is enough!)
-The components of the command that would be separated by white space as a shell command must be entered into separate fields on this form.
+The components of the command that would be separated by white space in a shell command must be entered into separate fields on this form.
 Run-REDUCE does not currently use a shell to run REDUCE and the command specified is used directly to create a separate process to run REDUCE.
 So do not include any shell